 Q. What if I need to cancel or temporarily place my donation on hold?

 You can cancel or suspend donations by notifying the church.
 (If you signed up online, you may have the option to go online to cancel or suspend your own donations.)

-If the questions answered above don’t address your concern – or if you’d just rather talk to a real person – then please contact:
+If the questions answered above don’t address your concerns – or if you’d just rather talk to a real person – then please contact: